-Some of the information presented in this handbook is specific to the High Plains.
+Some of the information presented in this handbook is specific to West Texas.
 Producers in all states should check with their own Cooperative Extension Service or county agents for state-specific information.
 Reference to products in this publication is not intended to be an endorsement of a particular product to the exclusion of others which may have similar uses.
-Any person using products listed in this handbook assumes full responsibility for their use in accordance with current label or information directions of the manufacturer.
+Any person using products listed in this handbook assumes full responsibility for their use in accordance with current label or information directions of